-Our eLiquids have been developed bespoke to the Vuse ePen and the ePod and formulated specifically to offer the most satisfying vaping experience.
+Our eLiquids have been developed bespoke to the Vuse ePod and formulated specifically to offer the most satisfying vaping experience.
 These are how they vary in our different eLiquids:

 The nicotine strength of our eLiquids and flavour cartridges are clearly marked on each pack.
-We have 2 different strengths for our Vype ePen: 1.6% (18mg/ml) and 1.1% (12mg/ml).
-Our Vuse ePod flavour range comes in 3%(34mg/ml) and 5% (57mg/ml) strength.
+Our Vuse ePod flavour range comes in 1.6% (18mg/ml), 3%(34mg/ml) and 4% (47mg/ml) strength.